nestauk/flow-temp-toolkit/src/principles/3-make-the-changes.md

       </ul>
   - title: Advise on expected changes
-    description: It is important to highlight how the household heating may perform differently when changing flow temperature.
+    description: It is important to highlight that household heating may perform differently when the flow temperature has been changed.
 This will help to give confidence that the reduction has been successful and reduce the chances of calls to helplines or heating engineers.
     icon: /static/files/icon.svg
     alt: alt
     slug: give-an-idea-of-possible-changes-and-build-confidence